isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-i5-6600k/index.md

 ###  **Operating system - (32bit or 64bit processor)**

 The i5-6600K processor is a 64-bit component.
 Therefore, the processor will also support other 32-bit applications.
-Therefore, you can install the [64 bit Windows 10 Home](https://www.amazon. com/dp/B00ZSI7Y3U/? tag=p-policy-20) from amazon.
+Therefore, you can install the [64 bit Windows 10 Home](https://www.amazon.com/dp/B00ZSI7Y3U/?tag=p-policy-20)from amazon.

 ###  **i5 - 6600K Graphics Card**